Conserving farmland is important to the long-term health of the economy, the environment, and the social fabric of our

 In addition to maintaining a regional supply of fresh food, local farms can help improve drinking water quantity and quality and create resilient communities in the face of climate change.

 Unfortunately, productive farmland is usually more economically valuable when developed than when used for farming.
 Saratoga County is the fastest growing county in NYS, placing significant pressure on conversion to non-farm uses such as residential, commercial and retail development.
 Despite the vital role of agriculture, Saratoga County lost 9% of its farmland from 2012 to 2017.

 Conserving your farmland

 Saratoga PLAN helps landowners preserve their farmland in perpetuity, ensuring that local farms can be passed on to the next generation of farmers and linking them with their hard-working forbearers.

 Conservation projects are customized to meet the needs and complexities of each unique parcel of land and every individual landowner’s interests and circumstances.

-Michael Horn, Saratoga PLAN’s conservation director, is available to discuss land conservation options that may be applicable to the landowners’ situations.
-For a free, confidential consultation, call Saratoga PLAN at 518-587-5554 or email Mike at firstname.lastname@example.org.
+Tori Roberts, Saratoga PLAN’s conservation project manager, is available to discuss land conservation options that may be applicable to the landowners’ situations.
+For a free, confidential consultation, call Saratoga PLAN at 518-587-5554 or email Tori at firstname.lastname@example.org.